celestiaorg/celestia-app/x/blob/README.md

 ## PrepareProposal

 When a block producer is preparing a block, they must perform an extra step for `BlobTx`s so that end-users can find the blob shares relevant to their submitted `BlobTx`.
-In particular, block proposers wrap the `BlobTx` in the PayForBlob namespace with the index of the first share of the blob in the data square.
+In particular, block proposers wrap the `BlobTx` in the PayForBlobs namespace with the index of the first share of the blob in the data square.
 See [Non-interactive Default Rules](https://github.com/celestiaorg/celestia-specs/blob/master/src/rationale/message_block_layout.md#non-interactive-default-rules) for more details.

 Since `BlobTx`s can contain multiple blobs, the `BlobTx` is wrapped with one share index per blob in the transaction.
 The index wrapped transaction is called an [IndexWrapper](https://github.com/celestiaorg/celestia-core/blob/2d2a65f59eabf1993804168414b86d758f30c383/proto/tendermint/types/types.proto#L192-L198) and this is the type that gets marshalled and written to the PayForBlobNamespace.